Retired Atlantic City police officer kills himself after fatally shooting ex-girlfriend

 People are also reading…

+Atlantic City police spokesperson Sgt.
+Paul Aristizabal did not respond to a request for comment Wednesday afternoon.

-During his time on the force Beattie was one of four city police officer accused of using excessive force during the arrest of an Ocean County man in 2006.
+During his time on the force, Beattie was one of four city police officers accused of using excessive force during the arrest of an Ocean County man in 2006.

+ATLANTIC CITY — The Atlantic County Prosecutor's Office has solved 100% of its homicide inve…

-Gregory Ferrentino, of Toms River, sued both Beattie and the department over the use of excessive force during his arrest.
+Gregory Ferrentino, of Toms River, sued both Beattie and the department over the incident.

-A federal grand jury cleared the officers of wrongdoing in 2012, while a civil lawsuit filed by Ferrentino was eventually dismissed.
+A federal grand jury hearing Ferrentino's case in 2012 cleared Beattie and the other officers of wrongdoings.
+Ferrentino twice unsuccessfully appealed the verdict due to a "lack of jurisdiction," according to court records.

 Beattie's last listed salary as an Atlantic City police officer was $94,296.
 He was making $5,438.19 in pension allowances from his retirement, state records say.